Encoding vs. Transcoding: What’s the Difference? (Update)

 Encoding and Transcoding With Wowza

 There’s no room for error when it comes to optimizing your content’s playback.
-Fortunately, Wowza’s technology supports and enables all kinds of compression, alteration, and decompression you need to stream to as broad an audience as possible, and a wealth of resources to help you understand the difference between encoding vs. transcoding, when they’re important, and what kind of files and formats are necessary.
+Fortunately, Wowza’s technology supports and enables all kinds of compression, alteration, and decompression you need to stream to as broad an audience as possible, and a wealth of resources to help you understand the difference between encoding vs. transcoding, when they’re important, and what kind of codec and protocols are necessary.
 Whatever kind of encoder or transcoder you’re looking for, Wowza has the technology and tools to make it happen.